Hobart Human Library

 The Hobart Human Library uses the art of storytelling to break down barriers and build empathy.
 It provides a safe space for ‘readers’ to speak informally with a human ‘book’.

-The ‘books’ are Tasmanians who have experienced stereotyping, prejudice or discrimination and trained with us as community educators.
+The human ‘books’ are Tasmanians who have experienced stereotyping, prejudice or discrimination and trained as community educators.
 Their personal experience of bias may be because of their culture, religion, gender, sexual orientation, appearance, mental health, or a disability.

 For schools, the Hobart Human Library workshop supports Tasmanian education priorities: the Respectful Schools and Workplaces Framework; Respectful Relationships Education; and the Child and Student Wellbeing Strategy.
 It is also the first step in our Let’s Get Together diversity education program.
 Read more about how the Hobart Human Library works in schools below.